CERES-RUB/academic-skills/02_Term_Papers.md

 At the front of each term paper there must be a cover sheet containing several important pieces of information.
 The cover sheet should present this information as clearly as possible.
 It must contain:

--Name of the university, faculty and subject of study
+- Name of the university, faculty and subject of study

--purpose of the paper (e.g. "Term Paper as Module Examination ..." or "essay as examination for the module part ...")
+- purpose of the paper (e.g. "Term Paper as Module Examination ..." or "essay as examination for the module part ...")

--title, course number and semester of the seminar/module as well as the names of the lecturers
+- title, course number and semester of the seminar/module as well as the names of the lecturers

--title of the paper
+- title of the paper

--name, matriculation number, combination of subjects, number of semesters, address, telephone number, and email address
+- name, matriculation number, combination of subjects, number of semesters, address, telephone number, and email address

--date on which the work is submitted
+- date on which the work is submitted

 The figure shows an example of a cover sheet.